Chalarangelo/jsiqle/README.md

 - `to`: Either a string representing the name of a model or an object with a `model` key and a `name` key.
 In the latter case, the `name` key is the name that will be given to the field in the specified `model`.
 - `type`: One of `oneToOne`, `oneToMany`, `manyToOne`, `manyToMany` depending on the type of relationship.

 When a relationship is defined between to models, the model specified as `from` will receive a new field named accordingly.
-Similarly, the `to` model will receive a new method instead that performs the reverse operation.
+Similarly, the `to` model will receive a new property instead that performs the reverse operation.
 Only the field on the `from` model is writeable.

-The names for the field and method are automatically generated if not specified, must be valid names and not already exist in the model.
+The names for the field and property are automatically generated if not specified, must be valid names and not already exist in the model.
 For singular relationships, the name of the other model is used, whereas for plural the name of the model followed by `Set`.
 For example, a `manyToOne` relationship between two models, `Person` and `Transaction`, would be named `transactionSet` on `Person` and `person` on `Transaction`.

 Relationships between records of the same model are allowed.
 The only caveat is that symemtric (i.e. `oneToOne` and `manyToMany`) relationships in the same model need to be named on both sides.